The Best Bath Towels for Sensitive Skin (2026)

 - Ultra-fine weave glides over skin without scratching

-- Sheds virtually no lint, even when new
+- Sheds next to no lint, even when new

 - Generous 30-by-60-inch size for full coverage